ipfs/in-web-browsers/README.md

 If you're looking for endeavors related to IPFS browser integration work, these resources may be helpful.

-- [IPFS Companion](https://github.com/ipfs-shipyard/ipfs-companion) - A WebExtension to give your browser super powers.
+- [IPFS Companion](https://github.com/ipfs-shipyard/ipfs-companion): Harness the power of your local or `js-ipfs` node directly inside your favorite Chromium or Firefox browser, enabling support for ipfs:// addresses, automatic IPFS gateway loading of websites and file paths, easy IPFS file import and sharing, and more
-- [IPFS Web UI](https://github.com/ipfs-shipyard/ipfs-webui) - The IPFS Dashboard shipped with daemon, desktop app or browser extension
+- [IPFS Web UI](https://github.com/ipfs-shipyard/ipfs-webui): The IPFS dashboard shipped with the IPFS daemon or IPFS Desktop
-- [js-ipfs](https://github.com/ipfs/js-ipfs) - IPFS implementation in JavaScript
+- [js-ipfs](https://github.com/ipfs/js-ipfs): IPFS implementation in JavaScript
-- [HTTP API Documentation](https://docs.ipfs.io/reference/api/http/) - When an IPFS node (go-ipfs or js-ipfs) is running as a daemon, it exposes an HTTP API that allows you to control the node and run the same commands you can from the command line.
+- [HTTP API documentation](https://docs.ipfs.io/reference/http/api/): Guide to the HTTP API exposed when an IPFS node (`go-ipfs` or `js-ipfs`) is running as a daemon; allows you to control the node and run the same commands you can from the command line
-    - [js-ipfs-http-client](https://github.com/ipfs/js-ipfs-http-client) - A client library for the IPFS HTTP API, implemented in JavaScript
+    - [js-ipfs-http-client](https://github.com/ipfs/js-ipfs-http-client): Client library for the IPFS HTTP API implemented in JavaScript
-- [IPFS GUI Working Group](https://github.com/ipfs-shipyard/pm-ipfs-gui) - Unifying and leveling up IPFS interfaces and the user journey into the Distributed Web
-- [Dynamic Data and Capabilities in IPFS Working Group](https://github.com/ipfs/dynamic-data-and-capabilities) -  building blocks that enable collaborative applications, providing solutions for security, identity, access control, concurrency, synchronization, offline and near-real-time collaboration on top of IPFS
+- [IPFS GUI group](https://github.com/ipfs-shipyard/pm-ipfs-gui) - The other half of the IPFS Web Browsers & GUI Working Group, dedicated to creating and implementing standards and patterns for IPFS that are simple, accessible, reusable, and beautiful